biologysvsu/student-info/README.md

 ### Instructions:
 1. Click on the **Issues** tab above.
 2. Click **New Issue**.
+3. Add your name as title.
-3. Fill out your details in the following format:
+4. Fill out your details in the following format:
    - **Name**: [Your Full Name]
    - **ACCESS ID**: [Your ACCESS ID]
    - **GitHub Username**: [Your GitHub Username]
-4. Submit the issue.
+5. Submit the issue.

 Thank you!